AllenNeuralDynamics/aind-data-schema/docs/source/components/specimen_procedures.md

 ### Section

-Description of a single section of brain tissue
+Description of a single section of brain tissue.
+Slices should use PlanarSection.

 | Field | Type | Title (Description) |
 |-------|------|-------------|